 This post contains affiliate links.
 If you use these links to buy something, I may earn a small commission, without any extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you!

-Many people argue why has Fate series become so popular – is it the existence of historical figures being summoned as anime-style characters to kill each other in a battle royale or is it the waifus who wield superpowers that catches one’s attention?
+Many people argue why have the Fate series become so popular—is it the existence of historical figures being summoned as anime-style characters to kill each other in a battle royale or is it the waifus who wield superpowers that catches one’s attention?

-First, let me explain something about Fate series and what they are based on.
+First, let me explain something about the Fate series and what they are based on.

 Fate/stay night is a Japanese adult visual novel developed by Type-Moon and originally released for Windows in 2004.

 A visual novel is an interactive fiction video game genre that basically uses images & sounds to convey a story.
 There is usually no gameplay involved, and the only interaction that the player can make with the game is making certain choices at specific points in the game that decides which branch of the storyline that the player will take.

 There is also a newer visual novel of Fate/stay night named Fate/stay night Réalta Nua, which features the Japanese voice actors from the anime series.

 Fate/stay night Réalta Nua was released in 2007 for the PlayStation 2 and later for download on Windows as a trilogy covering the three main storylines.
 Later, it was ported to the PlayStation Vita, iOS, and Android.

 Importing a Japanese copy is the only legal way to get it.